Photography of Clowns International, Grimaldi Church Service in London

-Each year there is a service at All Saints Church in Haggerston, East London, for the Grimaldi Service, all organised through Clowns International.
+Each year at All Saints Church in Haggerston, East London, the Grimaldi Service, takes place on the first Sunday in February, this is all organised through Clowns International.

 Joseph Grimaldi 1778-1837 is credited with founding the modern idea of the clown in England.
 Members of the public are encouraged to attend but the central pews are left for the clowns.

 In 2020 I thought I would get to the church early and set up a tight portrait space, with studio lighting and black background to make the clowns colourful costumes and faces stand out.